LATEST: Covid-19 confirmed cases in Laois and neighbouring counties

 Read more on the national figures today here

-Up to date figures from the Health Protection Surveillance Centre show that nine more people with Covid-19 have died in Ireland.
-There have now been a total 1,639 deaths in Ireland.
+Up to date figures from the Health Protection Surveillance Centre show that six more people with Covid-19 have died in Ireland.
+There have now been a total 1,645 deaths in Ireland.

 Leave your comment